markoleszczak/markoleszczak.com/README.md

 # markoleszczak.com

-This website is a work in progress
+This website is a work in progress.
+I know it's ugly right now.